Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Introduction

 \subsection{Contribution of the paper}

 The novelty of our work is threefold.
 On the one hand, we identify novel sufficient conditions for non-smooth spectral behavior in the ITP on general domains.
-Our main results here are \cref{thm:bifurc,cor:bifurc_sufficient}.
-We then specialize our theory to obtain a more concrete characterization of spectral bifurcations in two radially symmetric cases, where separation of variables reduces the ITP to a low-dimensional but nonlinear eigenvalue problem.
-Specifically, we study the ITP on the disk (\cref{prop:disk:bifurc}) and on the annulus (\cref{prop:annulus:bifurc,prop:annulus:bifurc_ord}).
-Lastly, we show that writing the ITP as a parametric, discrete, nonlinear eigenproblem (as mentioned above) affords us the convenience of using advanced state-of-the-art tools from computational linear algebra to accurately and efficiently compute the (parametric) spectrum of the ITP.
+Our main results on this are \cref{thm:bifurc,cor:bifurc_sufficient,thm:bifurc_general}.
+We then specialize our theory to obtain a more concrete characterization of spectral bifurcations in two radially symmetric cases: the ITP on the disk (\cref{prop:disk:bifurc}) and on the annulus (\cref{prop:annulus:bifurc,prop:annulus:bifurc_ord}).
+Lastly, we show that writing the ITP as a parametric, discrete eigenproblem affords us the convenience of using advanced state-of-the-art tools from computational linear algebra to accurately and efficiently compute the (parametric) spectrum of the ITP.
+Our numerical tests are performed both in the above-mentioned radially symmetric settings, where separation of variables reduces the ITP to a low-dimensional, nonlinear eigenproblem, and on more general inhomogeneous, non-radially symmetric media, where discretizing the ITP usually leads to a large-scale, linear eigenproblem.

 Concerning the last point, our approach combines the Beyn contour-integral method \cite{beyn2012integral}, effective for nonlinear but nonparametric eigenproblems, with the match-based adaptive contour eigensolver (MACE) \cite{PraBor24}, which enables tracking the evolution of eigenvalues as the refractive index varies, even in the presence of non-smooth behavior.
-Through our numerical experiments, we provide evidence of what is, to our knowledge, novel non-smooth spectral behavior in ITE trajectories on multiply connected domains.
+Through our numerical experiments, we provide evidence of what is, to our knowledge, novel non-smooth spectral behavior in ITE trajectories.
 Although interesting and novel in their own right, our numerical tests also serve to complement and validate the theoretical results developed in this work, while simultaneously demonstrating the effectiveness of our computational framework.